Simblissity home > G.E.T.

 Beginning access point Ending access point

-Arizona Trail at Freeman Rd.
-From AZ 77 at Dudleyville, head west on dirt 2WD Freeman Rd 12 miles, crossing a cattle guard just before Arizona Trail tread meets the road at right by a carsonite post.
-Park here off the road, or turn right onto a rough track that leads about 0.3 mi. to an impromptu, more secluded parking/camping area at left.
+Arizona Trail at Freeman Road.
+From AZ 77 at Dudleyville, head west on dirt 2WD Freeman Road 12 miles, crossing a cattle guard just before Arizona Trail tread meets the road at right by a carsonite post.
+Park here off the road, or turn right (north) onto a rough track that leads about 0.3 mi. to an impromptu, more secluded parking/camping area at left.

 SEGMENT OVERVIEW

 The lone profile of tawny Antelope Peak presides over the first half of this enjoyable segment.
 Eastbound hikers have been eyeing this eroded volcanic cone for miles, and now finally get to inspect it at close range.
-The rolling, well-graded Arizona Trail experience is more cohesive here than in Segment 4, with less roadwalking and more continuous treadway.
-Finally, though, the GET parts company with the Arizona Trail in order to begin a unique and surprisingly efficient cross-country-via-wash approach toward spectacular Aravaipa Canyon Wilderness (Segment 7).
-In the process our route passes near perennial Putnam Spring, by far this segment's best (and only reliable) water source.
-Here the GET returns to the saguaro-studded Lower Sonoran desert, passing through an enchanting box canyon on its way toward the lush, tree-lined oasis of the San Pedro River.
+The rolling, well-graded Arizona Trail hiking experience is more cohesive here than in Segment 4, with less roadwalking and more continuous treadway.
+Finally, though, the GET parts company with the southbound-trending Arizona Trail, slabbing east in order to begin its approach toward spectacular Aravaipa Canyon Wilderness (Segment 7).
+In the process our route - a straightforward cross-country-via-wash experience now - passes near perennial Putnam Spring, by far this segment's best (and other than the San Pedro River, its only reliable) water source.
+Here the GET returns to a saguaro-studded Lower Sonoran desert environment, and threads a picturesque, red-walled box canyon on its way toward the lush, tree-lined oasis of the San Pedro River, which it then follows for a serene and contemplative mile.
 Extending over 100 miles from its source in Sonora, Mexico to the Gila River near Winkleman, the San Pedro is one of the Southwest's finest remaining examples of a low-desert riparian-riverine community.
-It is also a fragile and highly endangered ecosystem, due to unsustainable agricultural use of groundwater along its length.
+It is also a fragile and highly endangered ecosystem, due to long-term regional drought compounded by unsustainable agricultural use of groundwater along its length.

 ROUTE DETAILS

-From a carsonite signpost junction of the Arizona Trail and wide, graded 2WD Freeman Road, head east on Freeman Rd.
-Cross a cattle guard in 0.15 of a mile, then at 0.35 turn right, south, onto a narrower dirt road.
+From a carsonite signpost junction of the Arizona Trail and wide, graded 2WD Freeman Road, a 2010-completed section of singletrack intially parallels the road eastbound, remaining on its north side.
+In 0.3 or 0.4 of a mile the winding trail returns to Freeman Road and crosses it, just east of a cattle guard, then continues south on a narrower dirt road.
 The tri-humped profile of Antelope Peak is straight ahead, and the Santa Catalina Mountains near Tucson soon appear on the horizon.

 Ignore occasional roads heading off at left.
 At an AZ Trail signpost at 1.5 (mapset waypoint 05030) turn left (east) onto a lesser 2-track.
 The 2-track bends toward the south, leading to constructed trail tread on the left in a short ways (waypoint 05040).